doctorfree/Asciiville/markdown/ascinit.1.md

 `ascinit` command (see below), the typical invocation will simply be `ascinit` with no options.
-This default invocation performs a NeoMutt configuration, does not configure Mutt, configures Tmux and Ranger and Rifle, installs Asciimatics and Rainbowstream if not already installed, does not authorize Rainbow Stream with Twitter, installs the Kitty terminal emulator, installs the Neovim text editor, installs ASCII games, and creates an Asciiville profile in gnome-terminal and tilix if installed.
+This default invocation performs a NeoMutt configuration, does not configure Mutt, configures Tmux and Ranger and Rifle, installs Asciimatics if not already installed, installs the Kitty terminal emulator, installs the Neovim text editor, installs ASCII games, and creates an Asciiville profile in gnome-terminal and tilix if installed.